-Linear Algebra I, and Analysis I each have one 3-hour paper containing 10 questions which are all compulsory.
+Linear Algebra I, Calculus I and Analysis I each have one 3-hour paper containing 10 questions which are all compulsory.

-Calculus and Probability I has two 1.5-hour papers each containing 5 questions which are all compulsory.
+Dynamics I, Probability I and Statistics I has two 1.5-hour papers each containing 5 questions which are all compulsory.

 Discrete Maths is assessed by in-year assessment covering the Epiphany term group work, and a final exam covering the material from the lectures in Michaelmas term and the start of Epiphany term.
 The in-year assessment contributes 40% of the module mark, 50% of which comes from the presentation and 50% from the summative report.
 The 2-hour exam contributes 60% of the module mark and has 6 questions.
 Any number of these questions may be attempted and credit will be given for the best 4.

-Rubric for Calculus and Probability I, Linear Algebra I, Analysis I, Programming and Dynamics I: Attempt all questions.
+Rubric for Calculus I, Probability I, Linear Algebra I, Analysis I and Dynamics I: Attempt all questions.
 All questions carry the same marks.
 Use of electronic calculators is forbidden.